Academic Catalog

 Students who are not in compliance with their primary financial option terms will not be permitted to attend courses.
 A student may be administratively withdrawn for failure to make payment in a timely manner, preventing the student from attending future class sessions until the amount owed is paid in full or satisfactory payment arrangements are made.

 All applicable fees are payable with session tuition.
 All costs of collection, including court costs and attorney’s fees, and a 33.33 percent charge on all accounts sent to collection, will be added to delinquent accounts collected through third parties.
+For Disputes: Students who receive notification that their overdue account may be reported to a credit reporting agency and wish to dispute the debt should follow the instructions contained in the letter that they receive from the collection agency.
+Students may also submit their dispute to Chamberlain University via U.S. Mail at 500 W. Monroe Street, Suite 13 Attn: FAM Chicago, IL 60661.

 Note: A fee not exceeding $10 is charged for each check returned for non-sufficient funds.